LiamWellacott/liamwellacott.github.io/_drafts/2020-01-16-compare-neural.markdown

   - Spiking Neural Networks
 ---

 *Note:* This blog is for the purpose of increasing my understanding  and organising my thoughts of the topic.
 I welcome any and all feedback on the technical content, and on the writing style.
-My email can be found at the bottom of the page.

 # TODO
 - Spell check